vteja11/SpendAnalyzer/README.md

 2. Make sure JAVA_HOME is set to same jdk version as java
 3. Make sure maven is installed properly by typing "mvn -v"
 4. If you have problems with maven try to download binary archives rather than source archives
 5. This project is tested in both Windows OS and Linux OS.
+If OS related problems occur please search online
 ```